apurva-ambike/CFD-Vorticity-Stream-function-Formulation/README.md

 The vorticity–stream function approach recasts the incompressible Navier–Stokes equations into two coupled scalar PDEs — a Poisson equation for the stream function and a transport equation for vorticity — eliminating the pressure term and automatically satisfying continuity.
 This repository implements finite-difference solvers for two cases:

-- **Irrotational (potential) flow** — an inviscid benchmark used to validate the linear solvers and grid setup.
+- **Irrotational (potential) flow** — an inviscid benchmark consisting of a stream function Laplace equation used to validate the linear solvers and grid setup.
 - **Viscous flow over surface-mounted ribs** — 2D laminar flow over two surface-mounted square ribs, including boundary layer development, recirculation zones and wake formation.

 Several iterative solvers to evaluate systems of linear equations are implemented to solve the equations associated with the two problem cases, including Gauss–Seidel, Successive Over-Relaxation (SOR), BiCGSTAB, BiCGSTAB with ILU(0) preconditioning, and BiCGSTAB with SIP (Strongly Implicit Procedure) preconditioning.
 Their convergence behaviour is analysed and the effect of preconditioning is studied.